funmibam/ticket-lifecycle/README.md

 - Create tickets as an end-user.
 - Observe and manage ticket properties as a help desk agent.
 - Work through ticketing scenarios to completion.
-- Explore the capabilities of the osTicket system, including role management, SLAs, and department configuration.
+- Explore osTicket system features, including role management, SLAs, and department configuration.

 ---